-Should we trade more with China?
+Should we trade more or less with China?
 Why are some countries poor, and some countries rich?
 Why are the 1% getting richer?
-Should the US have universal health insurance?
-How can you fix failing schools?
-What should we do to prevent the next Great Recession?
+Should the US have a universal basic income?
+Why is our society becoming so polarized?
+What can we do to mitigate climate change?
+Will robots take all the jobs?
+Why does racism persist and how can we fight it?
+What will the world economy look like after the COVID-19 recession?
 Economics shows you how to think about some of the toughest problems facing society -- and how to use data to get some answers.
-This exploratory course will feature a series of lectures by MIT's economics faculty, showing how their cutting-edge research can help you answer these questions and more.
+This exploratory course features lectures by MIT's economics faculty, showing how their cutting-edge research can help answer these questions.

 Broad introduction to the various aspects of management including analytics, accounting and finance, operations, marketing, entrepreneurship and leadership, organizations, economics, systems dynamics, and negotiation and communication.
 Introduces the field of management through a variety of experiences as well as discussions led by faculty or industry experts.
 Also reviews the three undergraduate majors offered by Sloan as well as careers in management.

 Interactive introduction to the discipline of Biological Engineering through presentations by alumni practitioners, with additional panels and discussions on skills for professional development.
 Presentations emphasize the roles of communication through writing and speaking, building and maintaining professional networks, and interpersonal and leadership skills in building successful careers.
 Provides practical advice about how to prepare for job searches and graduate or professional school applications from an informed viewpoint.
 Prepares students for UROPs, internships, and selection of BE electives.